 Biotech stocks are highly volatile, and sometimes it’s hard to pick a direction over multiple days or weeks.
-For many short-term traders, biotechs are a no-no. However, if you’re trading biotechs in the short term and spot a trend or catalyst, there could be a wealth of opportunities.
+For many short-term traders, biotechs are a no-no. However, if you’re trading biotechs stocks in the short term and spot a trend or catalyst, there could be a wealth of opportunities.
 For example, if you notice biotech stocks are breaking out, you might consider an ETF tracking biotech and health care stocks.
 Rather than picking one or a handful of names, it would be better to trade an ETF.
 The same is true when those stocks are breaking down.

 Our community is all about trading biotech stocks, but sometimes it’s hard to find the needle in the haystack.
-If you’re looking to trade biotech stocks and don’t want to be bothered with finding specific one, there are two leveraged ETFs for you: Direxion Daily S&P Biotech Bull 3X Shares (LABU) and Direxion Daily S&P Biotech Bear 3X Shares (LABD).
+If you’re looking to trade biotech stocks and don’t want to be bothered with finding a specific one, there are two leveraged biotech ETFs for you: Direxion Daily S&P Biotech Bull 3X Shares (LABU) and Direxion Daily S&P Biotech Bear 3X Shares (LABD).
 These are leveraged ETFs, so they’re highly volatile, and you should not hold these over the long term.
 If you get the direction right, you could take advantage of short-term trends and magnify your returns.

-LABU and LABD Explained
+LABU Stock and LABD Stock Explained

 LABD and LABU track the S&P Biotechnology Select Industry Index, the underlying index.
 LABU aims to magnify the performance of the underlying by 300%.
 Conversely LABD aims to amplify the inverse of the index’s performance by 300%.
-That means if the S&P Biotech Select Industry Index is up 1%, LABU would be up around 3%, while LABD would be down 3%.
+That means if the S&P Biotech Select Industry Index is up 1%, LABU stock would be up around 3%, while LABD stock would be down 3%.
 Think of the “U” in LABU as up and the “D” in LABD as down.

-When you’re trading LABD or LABU, you need to stay agile and nimble because biotechs could move fast and a lot.
+When you’re trading LABD or LABU, you need to stay agile and nimble because biotechs could move fast and often.
 Especially when you’re trading leveraged ETFs.
 If you’re looking to short biotechs, your best bet would be to buy LABD.
 This is a better play than shorting the SPDR S&P Biotech ETF (XBI), which tracks the same underlying as LABD and LABU.
 If you’re naked short XBI, your risk is very high because you don’t know where it could run to.
 In other words, you don’t want to short XBI without buying calls to hedge yourself in the event XBI skyrockets due to a catalyst.

 Leveraged Biotech ETFs vs. XBI